A Short Introduction to the Scrum Framework

 Scrum is based on the principles of transparency to all stakeholders along with continuous inspection and adaptation to changing conditions.
 These result in a methodology embracing change and promoting an environment where all members of the project team share an equal voice regarding how the application will deliver value to its users.

-Figure 2 shows the roles, information, and processes that make up the Scrum methodology.
+Figure 2 shows the roles, information, and processes that make up the Scrum framework.

 Scrum includes the same types of activities as the waterfall methodology, but rather than implementing them as sequential phases, they are encapsulated into multiple iterations, or sprints to create a working application.
 In this way, Scrum builds the application incrementally, with each increment adding and improving features and functionality created by its predecessors.